 Looking For a new Controller to use with PCSX2?

 If you do not already have a controller?
 I recommend the 8BitDo Pro 2 controller.
 This is one of the most versatile and value-for-money controllers available.
-It works with pretty much any emulator and can also be used across a wide range of systems from PC, Mac, Raspberry Pi, as well as Nintendo Switch.
+It works with most emulators and can also be used across a wide range of systems from your PC to even the Nintendo Switch.